by John Salt - Updated January 2019

 If however the internal resistance has not increased much with that slightly puffed cell, then it's still likely okay to use with relative safely, if you are careful.

 As packs age, the swelling can and usually will get worse.
 It's basically a positive feedback loop.
-The initial puffing incident causes the resistance to increase, causing the packs to run hotter, increasing gassing, making the puffing & delamination worse, increasing resistance even more.
+The initial puffing incident causes the resistance to increase, causing the packs to run hotter, increasing gassing, making the puffing & delamination worse, decreasing ion exchange efficiency, increasing resistance even more.

 As a LiPo pack/cell is nearing the end of it's useful life it can show some very minor swelling that won't go away, even after the pack cools.
 This pack may still have some nice non aggressive flights or drives left in it, or it could be a ticking time bomb that is primed for a thermal runaway event!